 Annual Enrollment Period for Medicare Advantage and Prescription Drug Plan

-The Medicare Advantage and Prescription Drug Plan Annual Enrollment period runs from October 15-December 7 each year.
+The Medicare Annual Enrollment Period period runs from October 15-December 7 each year.
 During this time, Medicare recipients can evaluate their current Medicare coverage and make changes, oftentimes resulting in more affordable or more accurate coverage.
 Medicare plan details change annually, so it’s a good idea to compare your Medicare plan options during this time each year to make sure your health and prescription drug needs are covered.
 Any changes you make during the Medicare Annual Enrollment Period will take effect on January 1st of the following year.

 Medicare Special Enrollment Period

-The Medicare Special Enrollment Period takes place when certain events or life changes occur, giving you the opportunity to make changes to your existing Medicare Advantage and Medicare Prescription Drug Coverage.
+The Medicare Special Enrollment Period takes place when certain events or life changes occur, giving you the opportunity to make changes to your existing Medicare Advantage plan and Medicare Prescription Drug plan.
 Some of the most common Special Enrollment Period events for Medicare Advantage include:

 - Moving to a new location where new plan options are available